stephanecharette/DarkHelp/readme.md

-# What is DarkHelp?
+# What is the DarkHelp C++ API?

-DarkHelp is a C++ wrapper to make it easier to use the Darknet neural network framework within a C++ application.
+The DarkHelp C++ API is a wrapper to make it easier to use the Darknet neural network framework within a C++ application.
 DarkHelp performs the following:

 - load a [Darknet](https://github.com/AlexeyAB/darknet)-style neural network (.cfg, .names, .weights)
 - run inference on images -- either filenames or OpenCV `cv::Mat` images and video frames -- and return [a vector of results](https://www.ccoderun.ca/darkhelp/api/classDarkHelp.html#abcd5ee07c8d804ec37963cdb606511a9)